dresenhista/go_properly/readme.md

 Steps to model
 --------------

-Before we start, I need to point it out two personnal preferences: I usually like doing modeling with dataframe structures.
+Before we start, I need to point it out two personal preferences: I usually like doing modeling with data frame structures.
 And I am using R and python in this project: Python to clean the data and R to model it.

-1. Read the json type of file and translate into dataframes we will be using the cleaning\_file.py file in this directory to perform this step
+1. Read the json type of file and translate into data frames we will be using the cleaning\_file.py file in the /code directory to perform this step

 2.Import the desired files into R. It is best practice to split the data into training and testing.
 For the purposes of this project I decided to use one file to test and one to train, but you can use as many as you want, but they should not overlap.
 In other words, whatever was used to train should not be used to test.
 This will avoid bias towards the model.
+For this project i decided to use file 31 from the Scraper/new\_data folder.

+2.1.
+In this step I noticed that the region did not matter in the model, unless the house was located at the Altadore community.
+So instead of using all variations, I decided to create a dummy variable with yes or no for this community.

 1. Perform a statistics methodology that can predict price.
-Here there are a fre methodologies that can be used.
-I chose Multilinear Regression because it is a simple method and it seems to be predicting well the price of the houses.
+Here there are a few methodologies that can be used.
+I chose **Multilinear Regression because** in my opinion it is a simple method and it seems to be predicting well the price of the houses.

 2. With the model diagnostic metrics, decide which features to keep in the model.
-Here I perfomed a Backwards methodology where I started with all the metrics and then I removed one at time based on higher p-values.
+Here I performed a backwards feature selections which consists in including all the metrics and then removing one at time based on model diagnostics.
 One important point is that we need to understand data correlation.
 Linear regression is a calculation that uses the determinant of the independent variables, if we have a variable that is a linear combination of others (i.e. correlated to others), the determinant will be 0 and the model is not going to convert.

 3. Now that all the tests are passing, it's time to take a step forward and test if the model works for other data.
-This helps us to avoid overfitting.
-I used the file \#2 to test.
+This helps us to avoid over fitting.
+I used the file \#2 from the Scraper/new\_data folder to test.

-4. Last but not least let's see how far away we got the price from what was solf for.
+4. Last but not least let's see how far away we got the price from what was sold for.

 In the future
 =============